plutov/pliutau.com/content/pros_and_cons_golang_in_monorepo.md

 +++
 ![git-repository-comparison](/git-repository-comparison.png)

 Monorepo - is a monolithic code repository which can contain different services (or whatever you want to call them), CLI, libraries, etc. Did you hear that Facebook/Google uses a giant monorepo?
-And they do it for [reasons](http://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext).
+And they do it for reasons.

 I tried both approaches in Go: with monorepo or with multirepo.
-And I personally prefer the first one.
+And I personally prefer the first one (but of course depending on a project).

 ### Advantage 1.
 Simplified organization

 A structure of your project is important for organization.
 The quicker someone can visualize the project as a whole the faster they can contribute.
-In Golang we are not forced with a folder convention so your team can use their ideals and preferences to find a solution.
+In Golang we are not forced with a folder convention so your team can use their ideals to find a solution.
 Below is an example from [LogPacker](https://logpacker.com):

 ```
 ├──cmd